haleyrwang/CCNL_DecodingEP/README.md

 - The [Code](https://github.com/haleyrwang/CCNL_DecodingEP/tree/main/Code) folder contains all the code used to run the analyses and generate the figures.
 - The [Data](https://github.com/haleyrwang/CCNL_DecodingEP/tree/main/Data) folder contains all the data used to run the analyses, including preprocessed DTI metrics from both HCP-EP and MEND datasets.
 If you use any of the processed DTI data, please cite this paper.
 The PLS outputs are not included due to file size.

+## Note on TBSS
+Tract-Based Spatial Statistics (TBSS) and Alternative Methods
+- Our study utilized Tract-Based Spatial Statistics (TBSS) for analyzing DTI data.
+However, users of this code repository are not limited to TBSS and can adapt the provided code to work with tract-wise microstructural metrics derived from their preferred methods.
+- It is important to note that TBSS has some potential limitations, such as instability with different diffusion tensor fitting algorithms (Maximov et al., 2015).
+While our study employed TBSS to facilitate replicability by using a widely used, publicly available dataset (ENIGMA-style), standard FSL TBSS pipelines, and ROIs defined based on the commonly used JHU atlas included in FSL, we encourage users to explore and consider more state-of-the-art approaches for analyzing DTI data in their future work.
+- Sharing our code on GitHub was intended to promote the use of comparable methods across datasets and make them accessible to a broader range of researchers.
+However, we recognize the importance of considering alternative methods to TBSS and encourage users to investigate other approaches that may be more suitable for their specific research questions and datasets.

 ## Contact
 For any questions regarding the study, you can reach me at haleywang@ucla.edu.